.jpg)

 Important Considerations

-Determine where you'll be staying during the construction process.
+Consult with your contractor regarding possible permit and zoning issues & determine where you'll be staying during the construction process.
 If you're building out, you can likely stay in your home, however, if you decide to build up, you may need to find somewhere else to stay at least for the beginning of the project until the second floor is framed out and closed-in.